OpenRLHF/OpenRLHF/README.md

 ## Inference

-After completing the training, you can evaluate of your model by using the `generate` function:
+After completing the training, you can evaluate of your model by using the `inference` script:

 ```python
 ./inference_llama.sh "Please introduce GPT model."
 ```

-## Common Errors

-Here are some common errors that you might encounter when using OpenLLaMA2:

-1. **Dependency issues:** Make sure you have installed all the required dependencies listed in `requirements.txt`.
-1. **Data loading issues:** Make sure your dataset is in the correct format and that the file path is correct.
-1. **Memory issues:** Training large models can be memory-intensive.
-Consider reducing the batch size or using a machine with more memory if you encounter memory errors.

-### Development Plan:

-- Learning and Sharing: LLaMA2 series model learning, DeepSpeed, Ray and other framework learning, etc.
-- Implementation of LLaMA2 SFT/RLHF High-Performance Training Framework.
-- Develope the RLHF datasets for Multiple reward models.

 ### Join Us